Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Introduction

 Evolving with time, AT2017gfo became redder and the emission began to appear non-thermal, with the spectra past 7 days being dominated by a prominent emission feature at 2.1\,$\mu$m, interpreted as forbidden emission from Te\,\textsc{III} \citep[][]{Hotokezaka.etal:23,Gillanders.etal:24}.
 Photometry from \textit{Spitzer} in the 3.6$\mu$m and 4.5$\mu$m bands taken at 43 and 74 days after merger, represent the latest (in time) observations of AT2017gfo, with a consistent non-detection in the bluer band, and detections of 21.9 and 23.9 AB magnitudes in the redder band respectively \citep[][]{Villar.etal:18,Kasliwal.etal:22}, the origin of which is potentially attributed to Se\,\textsc{III} and/or W\,\textsc{III} \citep[][]{Hotokezaka.etal:22}.

 The only other spectral data of potentially r-process powered emission to exist, is that of the KN candidate AT2023vfi, which was detected by excess IR emission in the afterglow of the long gamma-ray burst (GRB)230307A \citep[][]{Levan.etal:24,Gillanders.Smartt:25}.
-For this object, two spectra were taken by \textit{JWST} at 29 and 61 days after the GRB trigger.
-Some of the spectral features of AT2023vfi resemble those of the later ($t \gtrsim 7$d) spectra of AT2017gfo, and have been attributed to the same emitting species, e.g. Te III at 2.1\,$\mu$m, and Se III and/or W III at 4.5\,$\mu$m \citep[][]{Levan.etal:24}.
-Alternative explanations for the \textit{JWST} spectra include a low temperature $\sim 600$\,K blackbody-like continuum with several Gaussian emission lines overlain, without being necessarily attributed to the aforementioned species \citep[][]{Gillanders.Smartt:25}.
+For this object, two spectra were taken by \textit{JWST} at 29 and 61 days after the GRB trigger.The spectral features of AT2023vfi are found to be well fit by a $\sim 600$ -- 700K Blackbody continuum at 29 days, with Gaussian emission lines overlain at 2.1 and 4.5~$\mu$m that have been tentatively attributed to Te\,\textsc{iii} and Se\,\textsc{III} and/or W\,\textsc{III} respectively, with the origin of the continuum being suggested as arising from significant lanthanide opacity \citep[][]{Levan.etal:24,Gillanders.Smartt:25}.
+At 61 days, the spectrum is relatively flat and featureless aside from some emission remaining at 2.1~$\mu$m.

 While the UV and optical emission of KNe has been studied in great depth by virtue of the high quality spectra of AT2017gfo \citep[e.g.][]{Cowperthwaite.etal:17,Villar.etal:17,Smartt.etal:17,Kawaguchi.etal:18,Domoto.etal:21,Banerjee.etal:24}, both the NIR and mid-IR (MIR) have a great potential for providing insight into the composition of NS merger ejecta powering the KN.
 Generally, IR wavelengths are expected to be less optically thick than the UV/optical wavebands due to the presence of fewer absorption lines, in the context that bound-bound transitions provide the vast majority of optical depth in KNe \citep[e.g.][]{Tanaka.etal:20,Banerjee.etal:22,Carvajal.etal:22,Carvajal.etal:23,Kato.etal:24,Deprince.etal:25}.
 This signifies that observations of KNe in the IR reach deeper into the ejecta than corresponding UV/optical observations for a given epoch, and therefore probe more of the ejecta.
 Furthermore, while optical depth remains high at blue optical and UV wavelengths, fluorescence to redder IR wavelengths will occur, such that IR emission also indirectly probes the optically thick regions of the ejecta.